500px/gunter/README.md

 Type: `Object` or `String`

-You can pass it either an Object, or the absolute path to a JSON file.
+You can pass it either an Object, or the path to a JSON file.

 ### .clear()